bcgov/aries-vcr/docs/IndyCat-REST-Hooks.md

 }
 ```

-Note that Indy Catalyst will do a test call to the target_url, to verify that the endpoint is valid.
+Note that Aries VCR will do a test call to the target_url, to verify that the endpoint is valid.
 (It does this for a subscription event, but not a registration event.)

 You can view your subscriptions at `/hooks/registration/{username}/subscriptions`, or `/hooks/registration/{username}/subscriptions/{id}` (where `id` is the `sub_id` returned from the subscription service call).